-- Your income comes only from wages, interest and dividends, capital gain distributions, taxable scholarships and grants, unemployment benefits, Alaska Permanent Fund dividends, pensions, annuities and IRAs.
-Got self-employment income?
-You can’t use Form 1040A.
+- Your income came only from wages, interest and dividends, capital gains distributions, taxable scholarships and grants, unemployment benefits, Alaska Permanent Fund dividends, pensions, annuities and IRAs.
+If you had other sources of income, such as self-employment income, did not qualify for Form 1040A.

 Limitations of Form 1040A

-Filers who use Form 1040A can take certain above-the-line deductions such as those for contributing to an IRA, for out-of-pocket educator expenses, student loan interest and tuition payments.
-These will reduce your taxable income.
-What you can’t do on Form 1040A, though, is itemize your deductions.
-You can only take those above-the-line deductions and the Standard Deduction.
-So, if you think you stand to gain from itemizing your deductions instead of taking the Standard Deduction (most people don’t) you should use Form 1040.
+Filers who used Form 1040A could take certain above-the-line deductions such as those for contributing to an IRA, for out-of-pocket educator expenses, student loan interest and tuition payments.
+These would all reduce your taxable income.
+What you couldn’t do on Form 1040A, though, is itemize your deductions.
+You could only take those above-the-line deductions and the standard deduction.
+So if your intention was to itemize instead of taking the standard deduction you would need to use the regular Form 1040.

-Form 1040A lets you take more tax credits than 1040EZ, but not as many as Form 1040.
-On 1040A you can claim (if you’re eligible) credits for child and dependent care expenses, for the elderly or disabled, for retirement savings (the Saver’s Credit) and for education expenses.
-You can also claim the Earned Income Tax Credit (EITC).
-Also available to folks who use the 1040A are the Additional Child Tax Credit, the American Opportunity Credit and the Net Premium Tax Credit.
+Form 1040A let you take more tax credits than 1040EZ, but not as many as Form 1040.
+On 1040A you could claim (if you were eligible) credits for child and dependent care expenses, for the elderly or disabled, for retirement savings (the Saver’s Credit) and for education expenses.
+You could also claim the Earned Income Tax Credit (EITC).
+Also available to folks who use the 1040A were the Additional Child Tax Credit, the American Opportunity Credit and the Net Premium Tax Credit.